Do you want to know if rabbits cry when they are sad, in pain, or when they are about to die?

 Baby rabbits don’t cry in the same way human babies do.
 If a baby rabbit is making consistent, unusual noises, it could indicate discomfort or distress.

-If they’re not being fed properly, they could be in distress due to hunger.
+If they’re not being fed properly, they could be distressed due to hunger.

 Do Rabbits Cry at Night?

-Rabbits do not cry in the same way humans do, regardless of the time of day.
-They may make certain noises if they are in distress or pain, and these can occur at any time, including at night.
+Rabbits do not cry like humans, regardless of the time of day.
+They may make certain noises in distress or pain, which can occur at any time, including at night.

 However, it’s less common for them to vocalize distress, and they’re more likely to show it through changes in behavior or physical health.